 Prepare for typical interview questions.
 Use the answer guidelines to draft your own winning interview answers.

 There are certain questions that pop up in almost every job interview.
-These include questions about what you enjoyed and what you disliked about your previous jobs and your working relationships with your previous supervisor and co-workers.
+These include questions about:

 Be ready for these questions and stand out as an excellent candidate for the job.

 Full set of common interview questions with sample interview answers to be ready for success in your next job interview.

 What do you like about your current or last job?

 The interviewer wants to evaluate your compatibility with the position